amrshah/CodeIgniter-Admin/readme.rst

 ***************

-I would like to thank AdminLTE designers and developers, all the contributors to the CodeIgniter Admin project and you, the CodeIgniter Admin user.
+I would like to thank AdminLTE designers and developers, all the contributors to the CodeIgniter project and you, the CodeIgniter Admin user.